vahurtad/GoogleBooksSearch/README.md

 then you will be directed to open your browser to this page `http://localhost:3000` to see the final product!

+You can also find this web app online : [https://googlebooks.vanessahurtado.now.sh/](https://googlebooks.vanessahurtado.now.sh/)

 # Project

 This app was created with the help of this repo on how to use NextJS with data fetching: [example](https://github.com/zeit/next.js/tree/canary/examples/data-fetch)